-Mexican classic, made -- as the name suggests-- with roasted tomatoes and chipotle chilies, and it is a spicy, versatile sauce you can serve with enchiladas, tacos, burritos, or even as a chip dip.
+I combined ingredients from two strong yet diverse cuisines for this recipe: Mexican and Italian.
+The Roasted Tomato Chipotle sauce is a Mexican classic, made — as the name suggests– with roasted tomatoes and chipotle chilies, and it is a spicy, versatile sauce you can serve with enchiladas, tacos, burritos, or even as a chip dip.

 To adapt this sauce for pasta I stuck with the traditional recipe and then, at the very end, I added some cashew cream to mellow out the spicy sting.
 It was perfect.
 Keeping up with the roasted veggie theme and to balance the spice, I roasted a trio of sweet, multicolored bell peppers and added them to the pasta along with some sweet basil.

 This is an easy and quick recipe, and the only time you need to make it is to roast the veggies and boil the pasta, but most of that does not require constant monitoring.
 There’s also almost no added fat in here, except the 1/2 tsp olive oil in the recipe and some healthy fat from the cashews.
 But no one would ever be able to tell, because the flavors are so bold and rich.

 I used Pappardelle, a broad ribbon that is one of my favorite pastas, but fettucini would also be great for this sauce.